-Pitango is a lovely large airy bakery with great outdoor seating is in the heart of the Fell’s Point neighborhood.
-It is the perfect place for a coffee and brunch on a sunny morning.
+Pitango Cafe is a lovely large airy bakery with great outdoor seating is in the heart of the Fells Point neighborhood.
+This coffee shop Fells Point is the perfect place for a coffee and brunch on a sunny morning.

-And beyond everything they have gelato making courses!!!!!
-And they are very famous for their gelato so this is something you absolutely must try when you come along on a sunny day and sit outside!
+And beyond everything Pitango Bakery Baltimore has gelato making courses.
+And they are very famous for their gelato so this is something you absolutely must try when you come along on a sunny day and sit outside.

-Another Baltimore coffee roaster which is always a good sign!
-Spro is full supply chain from farm sourcing to the table.
-The classic Spro café is in Hampden but they are also at the Hampden Farmers Market as well as supplying coffee to others in the area.
+Another Baltimore coffee roaster which is always a good sign.
+Spro Coffee is a full supply chain from farm sourcing single origin to the table.
+The classic Spro Coffee café is in Hampden but they are also at the Hampden Farmers Market as well as supplying coffee to others in the area.

 Very well known for its homemade food, Café Jovial is often cited as well for its great coffee.
-They have a classic espresso based menu and don’t do some of the more scientific brewing options.
-They also serve tea and fabulous smoothies.
-A great spot for lunch and coffee.
-And you can’t go wrong in an area called Pigtown!
+They have a classic espresso-based coffee menu and don’t do some of the more scientific brewing options.

-The ground is the coffee – full espresso menu as well as drip, cold brew etc. The griddled is delicious breakfast sandwiches which are served till 2pm.
+The ground of the title is the coffee – full espresso menu as well as drip, cold brew etc. The griddled is delicious breakfast sandwiches that are served till 2 pm.

-Did I miss your favourite?
+Did I miss your favourite coffee shop in Baltimore?
 Drop me a line and let me know.
-11 coffee shops in Baltimore can become 12, 13 and more very easily!
+10 coffee shops in Baltimore can become 11, 12 and more very easily.